If you purchase an independently reviewed product or service through a link on our website, SheKnows may receive an affiliate commission.

 ICYMI, Juneteenth is the commemoration of June 19, 1865, the day when the last enslaved people in Texas found out they were free.
 Of course, those slaves had actually been free since 1863, when President Abraham Lincoln issued the Emancipation proclamation.
 But given the absurdity of American politics and culture (in the 1800s and today!
 Sigh) as well as the country’s deep-rooted history of racism and white supremacy, Texas slaveholders had simply kept that little bit of information — the Emancipation Proclamation, that is — from the people they enslaved, for two more years.
 How convenient.

-And as we all know, Juneteenth was the end of the “enslavement” of Blacks in America, but far too many Black Americans are still enslaved on a different level — by the prison system that preys upon Black bodies, by police violence that cuts short Black lives, and by systemic racism that far too often still robs Black Americans of their power and opportunities, even in 2020.
+And as we all know, Juneteenth was the end of the “enslavement” of Blacks in America, but far too many Black Americans are still enslaved on a different level — by the prison system that preys upon Black bodies, by police violence that cuts short Black lives, and by systemic racism that far too often still robs Black Americans of their power and opportunities.

 The real Juneteenth is long overdue.
 But until then, the best you (and your kids!) can do is keep fighting, keep educating, and don’t forget to stop and celebrate how far we’ve come.
 These books are a beautiful start.